Arbtrage/AgriSaarthi/README.md

 ### Database Schema

-The Milvus collection uses a simplified schema for optimal performance:
+The Qdrant collection uses a simplified schema for optimal performance:

 ```python
 {